Learning to be present cures a lot of ills and prevents them from happening in the first place. (Tweet this)

 9. Get Some Nature Therapy

 There’s a growing body of scientific literature that’s showing a correlation between happiness and getting outside.
-For instance, in “The Cognitive Benefits of Interacting with Nature,” the authors state that “[their] experiments demonstrate the restorative value of nature as a vehicle to improved cognitive functioning.”
+For instance, in “The Cognitive Benefits of Interacting with Nature,” the authors state that “[their] experiments demonstrate the restorative value of nature as a vehicle to improve cognitive functioning.”
 Their hypothesis is that the types of stimuli that exist in nature focus our attention in ways that relieve stress, whereas the types of stimuli that exist in urban environments tend to induce stress responses.
 More simply put, interacting with nature allows our minds to restore and replenish.

 In a similar vein, the authors of “Environmental Preferences and Restoration: (How) Are They Related?” show that viewing natural environments made people feel better and concentrate better than viewing built environments.